freedomofpress/securedrop-docs/docs/admin/installation/passphrases.rst

 *Export USB*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We recommend using encrypted USB drives for transferring files off of the *SecureDrop Workstation*.
+We recommend using encrypted USB drives for transferring files off of the *Journalist Workstation*.

 For every export operation, the user will need to enter the USB drive's encryption passphrase at least twice (on the computer they're copying from, and on the computer they're copying to).
 To make it easy for them to find the passphrase, we recommend storing it in the journalist's own existing password manager, which should be accessible using their smartphone.